Sexual Responsibility and Misconduct

 SMC takes sexual misconduct seriously and encourages all members of its community to act responsibly.

 Title IX of the US Education Amendments of 1972 states, “No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance”.
 While most people think of Title IX as related to sports, it also includes behaviors based on gender that deny a student the ability to fully participate in their educational experience.
-This includes all forms of sexual discrimination and sex-based harassment, such as sexual assault, stalking, dating violence, and domestic violence.
-Pregnancy and parenting status are also protected under Title IX.
+This includes all forms of sexual violence including sexual harassment, sexual assault, stalking, dating violence, and domestic violence.

 Select resources from the Title IX, Sex Discrimination Policy are provided below.
-Title IX, Sex Discrimination Policy or in the Student or Employee Handbook.
+Sexual Harassment and Misconduct Policy or in the Student or Employee Handbook.

 Internal Support